Rooster Spur Injury & Chicken Keeping Wounds

-When working with animals of any kind, we, the handlers, risk injury.
+Rooster spur injury and other wounds can happen when working with a chicken flock.
 Chickens might not have the teeth that other domestic animals do, but they can still cause quite a bit of damage, intentionally and unintentionally.
 As chicken owners, be prepared to handle any of the following injuries.

-Scratches and scrapes are the most common injury suffered by poultry keepers.
+Scratches and scrapes are the most common injuries suffered by poultry keepers and can be from a rooster spur injury.
 Lifting a hen off a nest, moving a bird from or onto a perch, or doing any kind of coop-cleaning or maintenance are instances where your skin can come in contact with your chicken’s talons.
-Because of the nature of their purpose—for digging and defense—talons are naturally sharp, meaning they can just as easily break human skin as they can the surface of the ground.
+Because of the nature of their purpose, for digging and defense, talons are naturally sharp, meaning they can just as easily break human skin as they can the surface of the ground.
 Given that talons encounter dirt, droppings and other unsanitary surfaces, you should consider a scratch from this source contaminated and treat it accordingly.

 While preventing scratches might prove difficult, you can minimize your exposure by wearing long pants, sleeves and gloves while interacting with your flock.
 You can also reduce the damage your birds’ talons might inflict by inspecting them regularly to check for jagged edges that might trap more grime; these can be trimmed using a pet file or clipper.